-The Council was in full support of an effort to add symbols like stars, squares and triangles to license plates to make them easier to remember.
+The Council was in full support of an effort to to make them easier to remember.

 Senate Bill 1798 is dubbed Molly's Bill after 16-year-old Molly Bish, who was abducted and murdered in 2002 while working as a lifeguard in Warren.
 Her mother has said she saw a suspicious vehicle when she dropped her daughter off, but couldn't recall the plate.